The Chole Mjini Lodge is situated on the nothern side of Chole Island.

 Honeymoons: Chole Mjini offers an unusual but totally magical and remote honeymoon to Tanzania: ideal for honeymooners who want something different and who are not afraid to go without mod cons.
 Stay in a romantic open-sided treehouse, and enjoy the privacy and peace of Chole Island.See more ideas for Honeymoons in Tanzania

-Beach holidays: Chole Mjini's beaches are just a short dhow ride away: isolated sandbars uncovered by the tide and surrounded by coral reefs and the Indian Ocean.
+Beach holidays: The best beaches near Chole Mjini are on isolated sandbars, uncovered by the tide and surrounded by coral reefs of the Indian Ocean.
 Beaches don't come more magical, untouched or remote than this; this is one of the best beach experiences in Tanzania today.See more ideas for Beach holidays in Tanzania

 Diving & snorkelling: Scuba diving in Mafia Island Marine Park is superb, and if you come here in January or February, you might get the chance to swim with whale sharks.See more ideas for Diving & snorkelling in Tanzania

 Traditional Cultures: Chole Mjini was built to benefit its local community, with local people helping to build the lodge.
 It is a great place to visit if you value being able to interact with village life.
 Don't miss the walking tour of the village, or feel free to wander around on your own whenever you wish.See more ideas for Traditional Cultures in Tanzania

 Wellbeing: Chole Mjini is a peaceful haven that works closely with the local community.
 It is perfect for those who are looking for something that is eco-conscious, and can give you a high 'feel-good' factor – though it doesn't have a spa!See more ideas for Wellbeing in Tanzania